 Tell me about a marketing campaign that did not work as well as expected?
 What went wrong?

 Your ability to determine why a marketing plan failed and to use the information to learn and improve is key.
 Be specific about why it went wrong and take accountability for your part.

 What technologies have you used to reach your clients?

-Show a good understanding of the latest technologies and how to leverage them even if you have not worked much with them.
-Read up about the latest developments in digital marketing, hyper-targeting, augmented reality and social media.
+Show a good understanding of the latest technologies and social media platforms and how to leverage them.
+If you have not worked much with them, read up about the latest developments in digital marketing, hyper-targeting, augmented reality and social media.
 You should be able to convince the employer that you keep up with the latest marketing trends.